 PLAN YOUR TRIP: Visit Fodor’s Rome Travel Guide

-The most internationally recognized symbol of Rome, the Colosseum has a long and bloody history.
+Rome’s most internationally recognized symbol, the Colosseum has a long and bloody history.
 It was inaugurated in 80 A.D. with 100 days of games, including gladiatorial combats and animal fights.
 It was the largest amphitheater in the Roman Empire and is believed to have packed up to 50,000 people inside.
-Despite centuries of neglect—it was used as a quarry until the eighteenth century—it has remained intact (for the most part).
+Despite centuries of neglect—it was used as a quarry until the 18th century—it has remained intact (for the most part).

 Related: The Best Hotels Near the Colosseum

 Gaze at the Architectural Marvel That Is the Pantheon

 Though the name refers to a temple for all the gods, the Pantheon is actually the burial place of Rome’s kings and other prominent figures, including Raphael.
 The temple was built between 118 and 128 A.D. on the site of an older temple.
 A feat of architectural ingenuity, it was the world’s largest dome until the modern era, has been called the world’s only architecturally perfect building, and is the best-preserved monument of Imperial Rome.
 Walk inside and look up—the oculus in the dome is open to the sky, letting sunlight filter in.

 Entrance to the Pantheon is free, but on Saturdays, Sundays, and Public Holidays, it is necessary to reserve an entry slot up to one day in advance via the official website.

 Related: The Best Free Things to Do in Rome